offsoc/onionplan/docs/appendixes/acme.md

   improvement in the future for CAs wishing (or required) to do this check also for .onion addresses.

-* But this check is currently not required for .onion addresses:
+And this check is currently not required for .onion addresses:

 * CAA ([RFC 6844][]) probably does not apply to .onion (an Special-Use Domain Name per [RFC 7686][]), since CAA refers to "domains" as "DNS Domain Name" and "Domain Name" as "A DNS Domain Name as specified in [STD13]." ([RFC 6844][] section 2.2).
 We could argue that CAA does not apply to .onion due to both RFCs 6844 and 7686.

 * In fact, the [CA/B baseline requirements][] states that:

   > 3.2.2.8 CAA Records
   >
   > As part of the Certificate issuance process, the CA MUST retrieve and
   > process CAA records in accordance with RFC 8659 for each dNSName in the
   > subjectAltName extension that does not contain an Onion Domain Name.

-* To be in the safe side, however, there's no harm in keeping CAA fields in the IETF spec and in the torspec ([prop343][]) for the following reasons:
+To be in the safe side, however,

+* There's no harm in keeping CAA fields in the IETF spec and in the torspec ([prop343][]) for the following reasons:
     * If CA/B start to recommend or require CAA checking for .onion addresses, the specs would already indicate how that can be done.